agzaiyenth/agzaiyenth/README.md

 # 💫 About Me:
 Hello!
 I'm Agzaiyenth Ganaraj, <br><br>An undergraduate student at the University of Westminster, pursuing a BSc in Computer Science.
-I have a deep passion for Artificial Intelligence (AI) and Machine Learning (ML), which drives my enthusiasm for exploring the latest advancements and applications in these fields.<br>Interests<br><br>    Artificial Intelligence: Exploring innovative AI solutions and applications.<br>    Machine Learning: Developing and implementing machine learning models.<br>    Web Development: Creating and designing websites.
+I have a deep passion for Artificial Intelligence (AI) and Machine Learning (ML), which drives my enthusiasm for exploring the latest advancements and applications in these fields.<br>Interests<br><br>

 ## 🌐 Socials: